-The Economic Opportunity Committee advises the Chamber on initiatives, policies, and programs that are focused on building a thriving economic where economic opportunity is available to all.
-In addition, the Committee will support the implementation of initiatives focused on increasing minority representation in the private sector through supplier diversity, access to internships and jobs, and other diversity, equity, and inclusivity-focused efforts.
+The Economic Opportunity Committee advises the Chamber on initiatives, policies, and programs that are focused on building a thriving economy where opportunity is available to all.
+The Committee supports the implementation of initiatives focused on increasing the access businesses of color have to contacts and changing the experiences young professionals of color have working and living in Boston.

 This committee meets quarterly.
-If you are interested in learning more, please contact Casey Baines, Economic Opportunity Manager.
+If you are interested in learning more, please contact Beyazmin Jimenez, Director of Economic Opportunity.

 Bob is a passionate and visionary leader who believes that doing what’s right and smart means building a strong business by doing good things to help people prosper.
 During Bob’s tenure, Eastern has built upon its long legacy of community service and philanthropy by developing a robust advocacy platform in support of various social justice and sustainability issues.
 In 2014, Bob co-founded Eastern’s innovation venture, Eastern Labs, which earlier this year spun out Numerated Growth Technologies, a new fintech company offering a state-of-the-art small business lending platform.
 Bob has been personally recognized for his work in championing social justice and sustainability issues by a number of organizations and outlets such as: The Boston Globe, Boston Business Journal, The Partnership, Get Konnected! and others.